Module manager: Anne Caldwell

 Total hours (100hr per 10 credits) | 300 |

-Students will submit a written response to the module field trip element which will receive comments from the tutor – this represents an opportunity for the module tutor to read and provide written comments on students’ writing and engagement with the themes of the module prior to the two summative assessments.
+You will submit a written response to the module field trip element which will receive comments from the tutor – this represents an opportunity for the module tutor to read and provide written comments on your writing and engagement with the themes of the module prior to the two summative assessments.

 Student progress will be monitored in-class, with module tutors monitoring attendance and performance in seminars.